+Church) to eradicate the animal guerilla armv This is a wonderful animation film, one that parents can take the children to and enjoy themselves at the same time.
+The script has multiple layers of meaning and resonance.
 There are many entry points to this fine film.
 The youngest kids will like the talking animals.
 Older children will enjoy the drama.
 Adults will notice all the social and political issues touched on and gently explored throughout its appropriate 83 minutes.
 Over the Hedge is a sophisticated piece of entertainment in regard to identity, community and belonging.
 Its star-studded cast bring their interesting characters to life with verve.
-For family entertainment at any time of year, I cannot recommend it too Fr Richard Leonard SJ is director of the Australian Catholic Film Dedicated lives Babakiueria (DVD, 30 mins, ages 13 - adult).
+For family entertainment at any time of year, I cannot recommend it too highly. \ Fr Richard Leonard SJ is director of the Australian Catholic Film office.

+Dedicated lives DVDs Babakiueria (DVD, 30 mins, ages 13 - adult).

 This thought-provoking program is a light-hearted and satirical look at what it would be like if black settlers arrived to settle a continent inhabited by white natives.
 The reversal of roles, as depicted in the film, highlight many of the underlying attitudes and prejudices which contribute to a lack of understanding between non-indigenous and indigenous Australians.
 Mama Heidi.
 (DVD, 52 mins, ages 15 - adult).